 Marxist theory is the basis upon which our analysis, perspectives, program, and participation in the movement are based.
-It is our "guide to action."
-This why Socialist Appeal and IMT place so much emphasis on political education.
+It is our "guide to action".
+This why Socialist Appeal places so much emphasis on political education.
 To this end, we have created an extensive Education Plan to assist comrades in their political development.
 This is an important resource.

 However, it's length and scope may seem daunting to new comrades.
 With this in mind, Socialist Appeal has compiled a shorter list of classic works and other important writings we think will serve to lay a strong foundation in the ideas and methods of Marxism.
 We would like to encourage all our supporters and those interested in learning more about Marxism to read (or re-read!) through the works on this list.

 This selection of writings is an excellent introduction to many of the fundamentals of Marxist theory.
 There are many other writings that could be added, but this selection provides a strong basis for those wishing to equip themselves with the necessary ideas for the daily work of fighting for socialism.